 Instilling Leadership Skills in Our Children

-A few years ago, I was invited to attend a car racing competition for 7-graders arranged by a robotic school in California.
+A few years ago, I was invited to attend a car racing competition for 7-graders arranged by a woodworking school in Chicago, Illinois.
 Students had spent four months designing and building their cars to be raced at the end of the semester.
 The cars participated in multiple racing tracks where first, second and third place winners were declared.

 As the race went on, it was evident some cars had a better design, were more stable and maintained the race course.
 While others flipped, detoured, or simply lost momentum in the middle of the track.
 I took interest in the behavior of children.
 I watched their reaction to the competition, and their interactions with their colleagues.
 For the most part, children were in high spirits supporting one another.
 But a few exhibited troubling character signs.